drew barrymore will play a bourgeois cannibal in her netflix debut | read | i-D

-All episodes of Santa Clarita Diet will premiere on Netflix February third.
+All episodes of Santa Clarita Diet will premiere on Netflix on February 3.

 Photography Ellen Von Unwerth